Antal Rogán

-Antal Rogán (born 29 January 1972) is a Hungarian economist and politician, who served as Mayor of Belváros-Lipótváros (fifth district of Budapest) from 2006 to 2014.
+Antal Rogán (born 29 January 1972) is a Hungarian economist and politician, who serves as Minister of the Prime Minister's Cabinet Office.
+He served as Mayor of Belváros-Lipótváros (fifth district of Budapest) from 2006 to 2014.
+On Tuesday January 7, 2025, he was hit with US sanctions for his alleged involvement in corruption in Hungary.
+On Wednesday, 16 April 2025, the sanctions against him were removed by the US government.

+The opposition refers to him only as a “minister of propaganda", alluding to the media empire he controls—expanded in 2022 with intelligence services—which resembles Goebbels’s propaganda machine.

+Political career

 He became a member of the National Assembly (MP) in the 1998 parliamentary election.
 He had been leader of the Fidesz parliamentary group since 2 June 2012.
 Rogán was appointed Minister of the newly-formed Prime Minister's Cabinet Office on 17 October 2015.
+In January 2025 the Biden administration sanctioned him for corruption under the Magnitsky Act.
+The press release of the United States Department of the Treasury claims Rogán has built a network of corruption in Hungary aimed at controlling strategic sectors and channeling their revenues to himself and his political allies.
+In April 2025 the Trump administration lifted the sanctions, stating they were "inconsistent with US foreign policy interests."

 Personal life

-He is married.
-Rogán's family is Slovene descent from the Raba March in Vas County.
-His first wife was Alexandra Sonnevend.
-His second wife was Cecília Gaál Rogán.
-He has three sons, Dániel, Áron and András.

-He got married for the third time.